 In her spare time, Camel enjoys reading, sewing, playing the piano, card games, and is part of an active book club.
-As well as volunteering with NSACL, she has also assisted with stage construction for the Bedford Players theatre group.
+As well as volunteering with Inclusion Nova Scotia, she has also assisted with stage construction for the Bedford Players theatre group.

 Carmel first joined the Board of Directors of NSACL in 1986, at which time she was Chair of the Education Committee and ran conferences for NSACL.
 From 1986 to 1998, she held different positions with NSACL including Government Liaison and President.
 Since returning to the Board in 2015, Carmel has been Vice-President and President and is now Past President.
 As President of NSACL from 2016 to 2019, Carmel led the Board of Directors and the organization through a period of revitalization as we have confirmed and re-established ourselves as an essential voice for families and individuals with disabilities in Nova Scotia.
 Carmel continues to be active in the ACL community at a national level as Nova Scotia’s representative on CACL, as Chair of CACL’s Governance committee and as a Director-at-Large on the Board of the Institutes for Research and Development on Inclusion and Society (IRIS).